Paul Roquet researches the ambient dimensions of contemporary media and technology in Japan.

-He is the author of Ambient Media: Japanese Atmospheres of Self (Minnesota, 2016), a book exploring how aesthetic styles and modes of engagement transformed in tandem with a post-1970s culture of atmospheric mood regulation.
-Theorizing the deployment of calming moods in electronic music, video art, film, and literature, the book explores how the ambient departs from earlier trends in background music and video, throwing a diffuse and sometimes critical light over an emerging Japanese therapy culture.
-Other recent articles on the emotional spaces of anime have appeared in the journals Representations and Animation.
-His courses at MIT include Digital Media in Japan and Korea, Cinema in Japan and Korea, and Introduction to Japanese Culture.
+Roquet’s first book, Ambient Media: Japanese Atmospheres of Self (Minnesota, 2016), explores how Japanese media aesthetics and modes of engagement transformed in tandem with a post-1970s culture of relaxing design.
+Examining the deployment of calming moods in electronic music, video art, film, and literature, the book offers a theory of how ambient aesthetics depart from earlier trends in background music and video, throwing a diffuse and sometimes critical light over an emerging neoliberal therapy culture.
+Roquet’s current research focuses on context-aware ambient computing, and what it reveals about the mediation of Japanese society in the twenty-first century.
+The first part of this project, on growing up with and through augmented reality glasses, was published recently in the journal Animation.
+Other work has appeared in venues including Representations and Mechademia.
+At MIT Roquet teaches courses including Digital Media in Japan and Korea, Cinema in Japan and Korea, and Introduction to Japanese Culture.